-Marie-France Lefebvre works regularly as a guest assistant conductor at opera companies, including The Metropolitan Opera and San Francisco Opera.
-She was a member of the full time Music Staff of the Washington National Opera from 1994-2004.
-She has worked with Houston Grand Opera, Wolf Trap Opera, Santa Fe Opera and Seattle Opera.
+Marie-France Lefebvre works as a guest assistant conductor, pianist, and prompter at The Metropolitan Opera and San Francisco Opera.
+She was a member of the full-time music staff of the Washington National Opera from 1994-2004.
+She has also worked with Houston Grand Opera, Wolf Trap Opera, Santa Fe Opera and Seattle Opera.
 She was the program and music director for the 20th Century Opera and Song Interpretation Program at the Banff Centre for the Arts.

 Prior to joining CCM in 2008, Marie-France served on the faculty of the Michigan State University School of Music (2004-2008) and, previously was a guest instructor at the University of Maryland.
 She worked as a guest French diction coach at The Curtis Institute of Music from 1999-2004.